stridecolossus/JOVE/docs/blog/part-5-terrain/tesselation.md

 ### Evaluation Shader

-The tesselation evaluation shader is executed for each primitive generated by the tesselator and is where the magic happens.
+After the fixed function tesselator stage has generated the geometry the evaluation shader is executed to transform each vertex of the tesselated primitives.

-For the terrain demo the shader implementation comprises the following steps:
+For the terrain demo the shader implementation will perform the following:

-1. Interpolate the position and texture coordinate of each tesselated quad vertex.
+1. Interpolate the position and texture coordinate of the tesselated vertex.

-2. Sample the height-map to determine the height of each vertex.
+2. Sample the height-map to determine the height of the vertex.

 3. Apply perspective projection.

-Note that obviously for this first attempt (with tesselation essentially disabled) the interpolation should simply copy the incoming quads.
+Note that obviously for this first attempt (with tesselation essentially disabled) the results of the interpolation should simply map one-to-one to the grid vertices.

 The shader starts with a layout declaration that specifies the structure of the incoming geometry generated by the previous stages: